AdvdLaar/Bobcat300-TTN/README.md

 * Armbian boots from the microSD card
 * SSH access works
 * The SX1302 concentrator is detected
-* You don't have to install anything else.
-Just Armbian
+* No Helium installation is required.
+Only a working Armbian installation is needed.

-The original firmware remains stored safely on the internal eMMC with the G285 model.
-Armbian goed onto the eMMC with models G29X.
+The original firmware remains stored on the internal eMMC on the G285 model.
+The G29X models use a different installation method where Armbian is installed differently.
+Please follow the original Bobcat-Armbian documentation for those models.

 ---